basilkottilingal/hmesh/include/README.md

 # Objectives.
 Outline.

-  * The use of Structure of array (SoA) instead of Array of Structures (AoS) is preferred mainly for the reason of vectorization of array which guarantees.
+  * The use of **Structure of array (SoA)** instead of Array of Structures (AoS) is preferred mainly for the reason of vectorization of array which guarantees.
-    * Better Memory Alignment and Cache Utilization
+    * Better **Memory Alignment** and Cache Utilization
     * Better for SIMD implementation (Multithreading/GPU)
     * GPU Performance
-    * Need a lexical preprocessor that takes care of Linear operations ( for discrete calculus or discrete exterior calculus (DEC) ) that involves scalars, vectors and tensors.
   * Readability.
   * Direct visualization using javascript.
 (Portability).
   * Standardize mesh input/output.
   * Should be able to run in CUDA, OpenMP+/MPI.
   * Mempooling to accomodate large dataset thus avoiding realloc and repeated malloc.
     * IMPORTANT : Need to read on mmap()
-  * IMP: Need some sort of lexical for cleaner/faster writing.
+    * as of now, tree-pool.h is using mmap() which is not std C99, but available in >= POSIX.1-2001.
+ It might be good idea to make it portable. (if not available, use malloc.)
   * Prefer Modular Programming approach where you use "separate compilation".
+  * Need a lexical preprocessor or in-house compiler that takes care of
+    * Linear operations ( for discrete calculus or discrete exterior calculus (DEC) ) that involves scalars, vectors and tensors.
+    * additional syntax for easier mesh manipulation. (easier in writing)
+    *
-  * reserve keywords "forEach", "meshes".
+  * **IMP: addition C syntax/grammar**: Need some sort of lexical for cleaner/faster writing. reserve keywords "forEach", "meshes".
+Iterator example :
-  * Iterator example
     * forEach(m in meshes) //each mesh in meshes
     * forEach(p in m.vertices)  //each vertex of m
     * forEach(h in m.halfedges) //each halfedge of m